HWL Welcomes Tay Person as Vice President of Education

 Read MoreIt's no secret that the healthcare industry experienced unforeseen challenges that have driven

-Read MoreHWL is thrilled to welcome Tommy Binner to our team as the Vice President of Business Development,
+Read MoreWe’re thrilled to welcome Tay Person to HWL as Vice President of Business Development for our Education Vertical.

 Staffing shortages, rising costs, compliance complexities, and more have been some of the most common challenges in the healthcare space for the past few years.
 Legacy systems and medical devices also pose cybersecurity risks that are often overlooked.
 Outdated staffing protocols foster inefficiency and lost revenue.